 Since then it has been used in a number of ways, including my analysis of the Mike Fisher trade, Timo Seppa's analysis of free agent signings for ESPN, Phil Myrland's analysis of back-up goalies, Ryan Poplichak's look at team cap management, George Ays analysis of the New York Rangers, and even Neil Greenberg's analysis of Alexander Semin.

-GVS statistics can be found in the NHL Super-Stats Sheets posted here annually, and the data for the most recent season, 2011-12, can be downloaded right here.
+GVS statistics can be found in the NHL Super-Stats Sheets posted here annually, and the data for all seven seasons, including 2014-15, can be downloaded right here.